AgoraIO/agora_doc_source/en-US/markdown/agora-chat/agora-chat-generate Agora Chat app tokens for authentication.md

 }
 ```

-### Call the Agora Chat RESTful APIs with an Agora Chat app token
+### Call the Agora Chat REST APIs with an Agora Chat app token

-The following is an example of calling the Agora Chat RESTful API with the converted Agora Chat app token to register a user:
+The following is an example of calling the Agora Chat REST API with the converted Agora Chat app token to register a user:

 #### Request example: